Elurfano/Elurfano/README.md

 You can reach me through my [LinkedIn](https://www.linkedin.com/in/elurfano/) or email me at *elurfano@up.edu.ph*

-## I'm currently working on increasing my web dev knowledge
+## I'm currently working on increasing my webdev knowledge
 ### Interested in the following
 - Python
 - JavaScript